Mertz Glacier

 Mertz Glacier is a heavily crevassed glacier in George V Coast of East Antarctica.
 It is the source of a glacial prominence that historically has extended northward into the Southern Ocean, the Mertz Glacial Tongue.
-It is named in honor of the Swiss explorer Xavier Mertz.
+It is named in honor of the Swiss polar explorer Xavier Mertz.

 The Mertz-Ninnis Valley is an undersea valley named in association with the Mertz Glacier and the Ninnis Glacier.